Banner

 The relationship between Hulda and Anna is not yet known

-When a stage fire spread to the auditorium at Chicago's Iroquois Theater during a Mr. Bluebeard performance on December 30, 1903, twenty-four-year-old Hulda Holm▼1 of Chicago and twenty-one-year-old Anna Hanson, a high school teacher from Gibson City, Illinois, were among six hundred people who lost their lives.
+When a stage fire spread to the auditorium at Chicago's Iroquois Theater during a Mr. Bluebeard performance on December 30, 1903, twenty-four-year-old Hulda Holm▼1 of Chicago and twenty-one-year-old Anna Hanson, a high school teacher from Gibson City, Illinois, were among nearly six hundred people who lost their lives.

 Hulda Edith Holm (b.
 1879